rating iconrating iconrating icon

 This is the outer casing that encloses the condenser coil, compressor, fan, and other internal components.
 It protects these components from the elements and provides structural support for the unit.

 Damage to the condenser housing can expose internal components to environmental factors such as moisture, debris, and extreme temperatures.
 This can lead to corrosion, insulation breakdown, and other issues that affect the efficiency and lifespan of the condenser.
+Another aspect is the possibility for a hard start kit to be installed in order to help the condenser start up and lower the amps.

 Refrigerant Lines